 In November 2011, ABCI acquired the 22.87% outstanding equity of PhiGold Limited.
 It is a holding company incorporated in the Cayman Islands on October 20, 2010 with its principal activity of investing in gold mining assets.
 It has invested 40% in the total voting rights in PhiGold Metallic Ore Inc. (PMOI), a gold mining company incorporated in the Philippines last January 7, 2008.
 PMOI is the contractor of its acquired mining property covered by Mineral Production Sharing Agreement 190-2009-XIII (MPSA 190) granted by the Philippine Government.
-As of December 31, 2014, the company's equity interest was reduced to 18.7% with the entry of new investors.
+As of December 31, 2020, the company's equity interest was reduced to 18.7% with the entry of new investors.

 Last October 2014, the Parent company sold all its 388,694,698 shares in Monte Oro Resources and Energy Inc. (MORE) to Apex Mining Co., Inc. (Apex) and subsequently subscribed the same number of shares of Apex.
 The Parent Company has 8.89% shareholdings in Apex after the SEC approved the increase in its authorized capital stock on January 12, 2015.
 After the next round of subscription, the company's interest was reduced to 6.24%.
-At the end of 2019, the Parent company holds 1.03% after disposal of shares on various dates.
+At the end of 2020, the Parent Company sold all its remaining 1.03% equity interest from last year.